As a part of your live stream, you and your speakers can use presentation slides as a way to share content with your audience.

 - How to allow screen sharing for your browser on Mac

-- How to screen share a Powerpoint
+- How to screen share a PowerPoint presentation

 What presentation tool can I use?

-Tip: We recommend that you do not use PDF versions of your presentations as the file size may have a negative impact on the stream quality.
+- Screen share content from a third party application during a webinar (Google slides, PowerPoint, Keynote).
+When screen sharing in Studio from a third party application, we recommend that you do not use PDF versions of your presentations as the file size may have a negative impact on the stream quality.
 Share the source files in the studio instead.

 How much text in slides?